No appointment necessary for drop-in consultations. Drop-ins are welcome from 12:00 p.m. to 1:00 p.m. every Friday.

-Provides a stable resource of productive biostatistical and biomathematical faculty and staff capable of short-term consulting with JCCC members in specific program areas.
-Short-term consulting typically consists of at most five hours of consultation with data analysis and manuscript preparation.
-Large analytic projects will typically require funding support for the BASE member(s) providing assistance.
+Provide a stable resource of productive biostatistical and biomathematical faculty and staff capable of short-term consulting with JCCC members.
+Short-term consultation including data analysis and manuscript preparation are provided via recharge.

 Other BASE Unit Functions

-- BASE members provide critical expertise to protocol review and approval functions of the Internal Scientific Peer Review Committee (ISPRC), Data Safety and Monitoring Board (DSMB), the Internal Quality Assurance Committee and the Seed Grant Review Committee.
+- Provide critical expertise to protocol review and approval functions of the Internal Scientific Peer Review Committee (ISPRC), Data Safety and Monitoring Board (DSMB), the Internal Quality Assurance Committee and the Seed Grant Review Committee.

-- Develops graduate student participation in cancer-related studies supervised by BASE and provide training to fellows and faculty in the design and conduct of research.
+- Develop graduate student participation in cancer-related studies supervised by BASE and provide training to fellows and faculty in the design and conduct of research.

-- Assists JCCC and other specialized centers in their research and reporting functions.
+- Assist JCCC and other specialized centers in their research and reporting functions.

-- Providing statistics short courses and seminars to interested groups within the JCCC
+- Provide statistics short courses and seminars to interested groups within the JCCC.

 An estimate of project costs will be provided after the initial consultation meeting.
-JCCC members will receive 5 percent discounted rate.
+JCCC members will receive five (5) percent discounted rate.